 Claims Management Companies (CMC) will handle a complaint for you in certain areas, such as Payment Protection Insurance (PPI).
 A CMC will charge you a fee, which is often between 30% and 40%.
 However, following the complaints process is something that can be done yourself, and it is unlikely that you will get a better result from using a CMC than by going directly to the company yourself.

 Raising a complaint

-If you have a complaint, first ensure that it is reasonable; if you believe that it is, you can use resolver to submit your issue.
-Any complaint from resolver is an official complaint, and the bank is therefore obliged to act upon it; if it’s not resolved, you can take your case to the Financial Ombudsman Service.
+If you have a complaint, first ensure that it is reasonable; if you believe that it is, you can use Resolver to submit your issue.
+Any complaint from Resolver is an official complaint, and the lender is therefore obliged to act upon it; if it’s not resolved, you can take your case to the Financial Ombudsman Service.

 Managing your case

 During your complaint you can use Resolver to manage your issue: you’ll be able to upload documents, store emails, set reminders and make notes about your case so that you have a complete file to send to the ombudsman.

 If you feel that your issue has not been addressed, resolver will remind you when you can escalate your case to the ombudsman: this is possible after eight weeks.